 Talk about it

 An arrangement such as this will only work if it suits everyone involved.
 That means you, your partner, any children who are still living at home and, of course, your relative.
-Make sure that everyone gets a chance to share their feelings on the situation, even if (for example, in the case of younger children) the final decision will not be theirs.
+It's important to communicate openly so that everyone gets a chance to share their feelings on the situation, even if (for example, in the case of younger children) the final decision will not be theirs.

 - Legal transfer of property: this guide can help you understand the rules surrounding the tax implications of moving into your relative's home.